loc-conformance/linebench/README.md

 linebench noise
 ```

-Answers "is this machine steady enough to benchmark right now", in about fifteen seconds.
-It
+Answers "is this machine steady enough to benchmark right now".
+It samples the system-wide cpu
-samples the system-wide cpu with nothing of ours running, which is how many cores other
+for seven seconds with nothing of ours running, which is how many cores other processes are
-processes are using, then runs the control five times, the first one cold on purpose.
-It
+using, then runs the control five times, the first one cold on purpose: about fifteen seconds
-reports the spread across the warm runs, the parallelism the workload reached, and whether the
+in all with mezura on the kernel, minutes with cloc.
+It reports the spread across the warm
+runs, the parallelism the workload reached, and whether the first run shows the tree was cold.
-first run shows the tree was cold. `steady` and `relatively steady` exit 0, `somewhat
+`steady` and `relatively steady` exit 0, `somewhat unsteady` and `not steady` exit 1, so a
-unsteady` and `not steady` exit 1, so a script can gate on it.
+script can gate on it.

 | | steady | relatively steady | somewhat unsteady | not steady |
 |---|---|---|---|---|